OSMPH/imagery-coverage-map/README.md

 2. If you want the Bing Maps Aerial base layers, do the following:

    1. Obtain a [Bing Maps API key](http://www.bingmapsportal.com/), then create a file named "bingkey.js" with the code below as its content (placing your API Key inside the quotes).
-Place this file in the same directory as index.html and data.js.
+Place this file in the same directory as index.html and data.geojson.

       ```javascript
       bingKey = "<Bing Maps API Key>";
       ```

-   2. Download the [Leaflet Bing layer JavaScript](https://gist.github.com/1221998) under the filename "TileLayer.Bing.js" then place a copy into the same directory as index.html and data.js.
+   2. Download the [Leaflet Bing layer JavaScript](https://gist.github.com/1221998) under the filename "TileLayer.Bing.js" then place a copy into the same directory as index.html and data.geojson.

 3. Test by accessing the uploaded index.html file in a web browser.